Tomianne/Cyclistic-Project/README.md

 ## The Dataset
 The data set contained 12 months from July 2022 to June 2023.
 The dataset was separated into monthly files containing 13 columns covering ride_ID, bike_type, start date & time, end date & time, start station name, start station ID, end station name, end station ID, start latitude, start longitude, end latitude, end longitude and customer type.
 ## Data Preparation
 Obtained the 12 CSV files containing data for each month from July 2022 to June 2023.
 I ensured the CSV files were formatted correctly with appropriate column headers and clean data.
-I also imported all 12 files into Microsoft SQL for cleaning, manipulation and analysis.
+I also imported all 12 files into Microsoft SQL for cleaning, transformation and analysis.
 ## Data Cleaning and Transformation
-I created a table and merged all 12 files into one.
+Created a table and merged all 12 files into one.
+Removed invalid data and outliers that may skew results.
+(Outliers were determined based on domain knowledge).
+Cleaned out null values and duplicates.
+## Analysis
+The database was queried to check for the following
+1. Number of Ride Count per Customer Type (Member or Casual)
+2. The average ride duration for Annual members and Casual riders
+3. Distribution of ride durations for casual riders
+4. Number of casual rides with a duration higher than the average ride duration of members
+5. The most popular start and end stations for casual riders
+6. Usage patterns during weekdays vs weekends for annual members and casual riders
+7. Average ride duration per member type and day of the week
+8. Usage by time of day
+## Visualization
+The findings from the analysis were visualised in Tableau.